 I'm not here to talk about Forgotten Realms, except as a symptom, it will always be terrible.
 I'm here because I've been reading the 5th edition's introductory module Lost Mines of Phandelver.
 I start with my objections to Forgotten Realms, because I think they are the root of the module's considerable problems.
-That and a player coddling, computer role playing game derived game design ethos that limits player choice and insults player intelligence in the name of providing a consistent play experience.
+That and a player coddling, computer role-playing game derived game design ethos that limits player choice and insults player intelligence in the name of providing a consistent play experience.
 Many people love this module, I do not.
-It's not the worst thing I've ever read, it's not even as bad as Dragons of Flame, but its positive design and structure elements are mired in a pablum of fantasy cliche so bland that it makes for one wish for even Dragonlance's feeble gestures towards the weird and the wonderful.
-As a 'teaching' module Lost Mines is also a wreck, giving good advice about avoiding railroads one moment and then on the next page making every effort to railroad the characters.
+It's not the worst thing I've ever read, it's not even close to as bad as Dragons of Flame, but its positive design and structure elements are mired in a pablum of fantasy cliche so bland that it makes for one wish for even Dragonlance's feeble gestures towards the weird and the wonderful.
+Fifth Edition has a certain promise to players of older editions with a step back from grid based complex combat as the center of the game, towards exploration and roleplay, and Lost Mines could be intended to be an introduction to this style of play.
+However, as a 'teaching' module Lost Mines is confused wreck, giving good advice about avoiding railroads one moment and then on the next page making every effort to railroad the characters.
+As a tool for Dungeons & Dragons pedagogy its never more then half decent and for every time it says the right words it demonstrates the concepts very badly.

 LOST MINES OF PHANDELVER